lquerel/gcp-bigquery-client/README.md

     client.dataset().delete(project_id, dataset_id, true).await?;
 ```

+An example of BigQuery load job can be found in the examples directory.

 ## Status

 The API of this crate is still subject to change up to version 1.0.